jedlimlx/Cellular-Automaton-Viewer/README.md

 The Menu Bar
 -----------
 **File Menu**: <br>
+*New Pattern* - Creates a new pattern
+*Open Pattern* - Opens a pattern file
 *New Rule* - Opens the rule dialog to make a new rule <br>
 *Close* - Closes the application <br>